ucsf-wynton/wynton-website-hpc/docs/howto/python-beta.md

 [alice@{{ site.devel.name }} ~]$
 ```

 To see all Python packages that you have installed globally, use `python2 -m pip list --user`.
 To also see packages installed site wide on the cluster, use `python2 -m pip list`.
 Packages installed with `python2 -m pip list --user` are typically installed to your `~/.local/lib/python2.7/site-packages/` folder.
-If CLI executables are installed, they are often installed to `~/.local/bin/`.
+If CLI executables are installed with one of those packages, they are often installed to `~/.local/bin/`.

 ### 2. Installing to a virtual environment (aka "virtualenv")

-A Python _virtual environment_ is basically a self-contained folder that contains the Python executable and any Python packages you install.
-When you _activate_ a virtual environment, environment variables like `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.

-Here is an example on how to install the [HTSeq](https://htseq.readthedocs.io/en/master/install.html#installation-on-linux) package in a Python _virtual environment_.

 <div class="alert alert-info" role="alert">
 Virtual environment are not used just for cluster environments - many Python users and developers choose to use virtual environment on their local computers whenever they work in Python.
 </div>

+An alternative to install globally to your home directory, is to install to a local folder using a, so called, Python _virtual environment_.
+A virtual environment is a self-contained folder that contains the Python executable and any Python packages you install.
+When you _activate_ a virtual environment, environment variables like `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.

+Below is an example on how to set up a virtual environment and install the [HTSeq](https://htseq.readthedocs.io/en/master/install.html#installation-on-linux) package and all of its dependencies into it.

-#### 2.1 Setup (once per account)
+#### 2.1 Install required tools (once per account)

 In order to use virtual environments, we need the `virtualenv` tool.
 Following the above instructions, you can install it to your _global stack_ as: